 Having solved the model numerically, I examine how covenant concerns covary with earnings growth in the model.
-Appendix Figure A.2 replicates the empirical finding documented in Figure 4 using model simulated data.
-The figure shows that the model predictions are qualitatively consistent with the empirical findings.
-First, the left panel shows that the model predicts a significant negative relationship between covenant concerns and earnings growth.
-Second, the simulations also show that the sensitivity of covenant concerns to earnings growth increases as earnings growth falls.
-Third, the right panel shows that covenant concerns increase when leverage increases, conditional on earnings growth.
+Appendix Figure A.5 replicates the empirical finding documented in Figure 4 using model simulated data.13 The figure shows that the model predictions are qualitatively consistent with the empirical findings.
+In particular, the left panel shows that the model predicts a significant negative relationship between covenant concerns and earnings growth, whereas the right panel shows that covenant concerns increase when leverage increases, conditional on earnings growth.
 To conclude, I find that the rise in covenant concerns is consistent with an increase in the expectation of future constraints binding as earnings growth falls.